colinmatthews/goose-square-demo/goose.md

-# Goose Development Guide - Square Component Library
+# Goose Development Guide - Square Business Application

 ## Project Overview
-This is a React + Vite + TypeScript component library showcase application with a comprehensive UI component system.
-The project follows a clean architecture with centralized state management and a well-organized component structure.
+This project has evolved from a component library showcase into a comprehensive business application built with React + Vite + TypeScript.
+It features a sophisticated dashboard, items management system, and a complete UI component library.
+The application follows clean architecture principles with proper routing, centralized state management, and modular component design.

 ## Current Architecture